 1.0 Introduction

+What is FEP? ( See your phd upgrade and proposal and papers as a guide)

+characterised by what phenotypes????,

+Burden on poplation?
+Why study FEP?

+Complex disease, gene & env …

 Psychosis is a complex phenotype representing the interplay between genes and environment.
 It is associated with a number of psychiatric disorders, most notably schizophrenia and bipolar disorder.
 The disorder manifests as any combination of hallucinations, delusions, catatonia, or thought disorder, and can have a severe detrimental impact on quality of life and life expectancy.

+Please follow this guide http://abacus.bates.edu/~ganderso/biology/resources/writing/HTWsections.html#introduction .
+Look at the section on how to structure the Introduction and make a new plan for the introduction and share as soon as possible so that we can discuss and agree on content and a plan.
+Limit to 1-1.5 pages max (single space to start off with).

 In recent years Genome Wide Association Studies (GWAS) have resulted in a substantial advance of our understanding of the genetic components to Psychotic Disorders, such as Schizophrenia and Bipolar Disorders (Ripke et al., 2014).
 Much less focus, however, has been given to high-throughput gene expression analyses in the context of these disorders.

 While complementary to GWAS, gene expression microarray studies have the advantage of not just analysing largely static genetic factors, but potentially reflecting dynamic responses to additional factors such as drug use, stress, age and other environmental factors.
 This is important since we know that psychotic disorders are the result of a complex gene-environment interplay.